 Most children respond well to treatment.
 Encopresis often recurs, so some children need ongoing treatment.

 If not treated, the child may have low self-esteem and problems making and keeping friends.
 Other complications may include:

 When to Contact a Medical Professional

-Call for an appointment with your provider if a child is over 4 years old and has encopresis.
+Contact your provider for an appointment if a child is over 4 years old and has encopresis.